It is easy to match your watch to your suit if you know where to start.

 Designed with pilots in mind, they are meant to be easy to read, so they must have a large face.
 Aviator watches are intended to be worn over the pilot’s jacket, so they tend to be medium to large-sized.

-They are, in fact, casual watches, even though they can have a leather strap.
-The look of aviator watches, however, can vary with each watch; there is no one standard design.
+They are, in fact, casual watches.
+When wearing an aviator watch with a suit, you’re purposely adding a casual element to your formal attire.
+However, aviator watches’ look can vary with each watch; there is no one standard design.

 Leading an active lifestyle?
 A Chronograph watch is the right piece for the job.
 Chronographs are very durable watches, and they almost always include a stopwatch or some other functionalities.